Download this presentation for information on hiring international students on F-1 Visas for employment.

 Dependents of F-1 Visa Holders

 The immediate family members of an F-1 visa student in F-2 visa status are not permitted to work or engage in full-time study at a university.
-An F-2 visa holder may only engage in study that is avocational or recreational in nature.
+An F-2 visa holder may only engage in study that is avocational or recreational.

 View the PowerPoint for information on hiring international students.